 And who says it’s not a real business if you don’t employ staff?
 It’s OK to create a job for yourself! in fact, 60% of all businesses registered in Queensland are contractors that don’t employ any staff.
 Another 25% employ less than 5 staff.

-If you turn the percentages around, it means that 4 out of every 5 people that intend to start a business successfully do that for the first year.
+If you turn the percentages around, it means that 4 out of every 5 people who intend to start a business successfully do that for the first year.
 It’s when they try to run it and grow it over the next 5 years that they tend to stuff thing up.

 As a well-known business coach, Dale Beaumont would say,